Manage Business Intelligence components

 Add a new BI report locally to Data Catalog

-In Data Catalog, a Business Intelligence (BI) report locally to Data Catalog, which represents a Tableau workbook or an equivalent report object from a business intelligence platform.
-You can manually add a BI report under a BI folder to document custom reports, simulate a reporting structure, or prepare for future metadata imports.
+In Data Catalog, you can create a Business Intelligence (BI) report locally under a BI folder to document custom reports, simulate a reporting structure, or prepare for future metadata imports.
+A BI report represents a Workbook for Tableau and a Report or Dashboard for Power BI.

 Perform the following steps to create a new BI report locally to Data Catalog: